stepfun-ai/Step1X-Edit/README.md

 ### 3.1 Training scripts

-The training scripts `./scripts/finetuning.sh` shows how to run Lora Finetuning.
+The script `./scripts/finetuning.sh` shows how to fine-tune the Step1X-Edit model.
+With our default strategy, it is possible to fine-tune Step1X-Edit with 1024 resolution on a single 24GB GPU.
+Our fine-tuning script is adapted from  [kohya-ss/sd-scripts](https://github.com/kohya-ss/sd-scripts).

 ```bash
 bash ./scripts/finetuning.sh
 ```

-With our default strategy, it is possible to train Step1X-Edit in a single 24GB GPU on common resolutions.
-We adapt the training scripts in [kohya-ss/sd-scripts](https://github.com/kohya-ss/sd-scripts/tree/sd3).

 ### 3.2 Inference with Lora